 ACS is as much a historic research firm as an archaeological firm.
-This is in part based on the interdisciplinary nature of archaeology which draws upon theoretical concepts and methodological approaches from the physical sciences, the social sciences, as well as historic research with the ultimate goal of reconstructing past lifeways.
-Modern archaeological theory has its roots in anthropology which tends to target broad-scale cultural patterns rather than documenting human behavior through specific events, although there is no question that historic research has been a considerable resource to archaeologists employing multiple lines of evidence to reconstruct the past.
+This is in part based on the interdisciplinary nature of archaeology which draws upon theoretical concepts and methodological approaches from the physical sciences, the social sciences, as well as historic research, with the ultimate goal of reconstructing past lifeways.
+Modern archaeological theory has its roots in anthropology, which tends to target broad-scale cultural patterns rather than documenting human behavior through specific events, although there is no question that historic research has been a considerable resource to archaeologists employing multiple lines of evidence to reconstruct the past.
 Historic research provides a base of information from which to interpret the results of archaeological studies.

 ACS provided background research for a drainage improvement project in downtown New Haven, Connecticut.
 Using historic maps and literary sources, ACS created a master set of historic sensitivity maps that aided in the location of 200 bioswale features.

 ACS evaluated the Bank Street section of the New London Waterfront for a revitalization project targeting the reconstruction of existing piers and the construction of a promenade along a stretch of bank which was the focal point for the development of New London as a critical maritime port in the history of New England.
 Employing GIS technology and historic research, ACS was able to demonstrate the historic changes to the waterfront and a lack of substantial impact to existing subsurface and underwater cultural resources by the proposed development.